Cinnamon French Toast Sticks

 Quickly roll bread sticks in egg mixture, do not soak the bread in egg mixture even for seconds.
 Roll, shake off excess egg mixture and place it on hot skillet.Cook’s-Tip: You need to move quick and make sure you do not soak the bread in egg mixture.
 You need to move fast while rolling all side in egg mixture and shake off excess.

-Using stale bread is crucial at this stage.
+Using few days old bread is crucial at this stage.
 Fresh bread will soak up egg-milk mix and will flop.

 Cook on medium low flame, flipping the bread sticks on all sides until golden brown.